Changes in oxygen concentrations in our ocean can disrupt fundamental biological cycles

 The marine nitrogen cycle is strongly controlled by biology and small changes in the marine nitrogen cycle have major implications on life.

 It is thought that the marine nitrogen cycle has stayed relatively stable over geological time due to a range of different feedback mechanisms.

 These feedback mechanisms are called ‘the nitrostat’.
 However, exactly how the global marine nitrogen cycle and the associated feedback mechanisms responded to past severe changes in marine oxygenation is not well understood.

 The team used a data-constrained earth system model to show show that under these deoxygenated conditions the ocean can become extremely depleted in nitrogen as the total bioavailable nitrogen inventory collapses relative to phosphorous.

 At the same time the ocean transitions from an oxic-nitrate ocean to an anoxic ammonium ocean.
 The substantive reduction in the ocean bioavailable-N inventory in response to change in marine oxygenation may represent a key biogeochemical vulnerability.

 Their findings are published today in the journal Proceedings of the National Academy of Sciences of the United States of America.

-Lead author Dr David Naafs from the University of Bristol’s School of Earth Sciences and Cabot Institute for the Environment, said: “Our results demonstrate that changing the amount of oxygen in the ocean can have disastrous effects on vital biogeochemical cycles such as the nitrogen cycle, which is essential for all forms of Life.”
+Lead author Dr David Naafs from the University of Bristol’s School of Chemistry, said: “Our results demonstrate that changing the amount of oxygen in the ocean can have disastrous effects on vital biogeochemical cycles such as the nitrogen cycle, which is essential for all forms of Life.”

 Co-author Professor Ann Pearson from Harvard University, said: “Our modelling results show the impact of changes in ocean oxygenation on the marine nitrogen cycle for places and time periods for which we do not (yet) have sufficient proxy data.”